From vision to action perspective

 Preconditions for new initiatives

-• Safe cycling and walking program: investigate bottlenecks in order to create a network of cycle routes, wide sidewalks, and safe crossings.
+• Safe cycling and walking program: investigating bottlenecks in order to create a network of cycle routes, wide sidewalks, and safe crossings.

 • Evaluate and adjust established parking standards.
 Investigate which standards are appropriate for the next ten years.
 The closer to train and bus stations and community centers, the lower the parking standard.

 • Vacant or empty rear areas adjacent to historic ribbon developments offer opportunities for new uses.
-The areas can be used for parking, greening, or small-scale housing.
+The areas can be used for parking facilities, greening, or small-scale housing.
 Multifunctional use of space is encouraged.

-• Where possible, public spaces are designed to be inclusive, which means that everyone's needs are taken into account in the design of public spaces.
-Public spaces are accessible to parents with young children, the elderly, and people with disabilities.
-This includes wheelchair-friendly ramps, (wide) sidewalks without loose tiles or other obstacles, and crossings with sufficient time to cross.
+• Public spaces are designed to be inclusive wherever possible, which means that everyone's needs are taken into account in the design of public spaces.
+Public spaces are accessible to parents with young children, elderly people, and people with disabilities.
+This includes wheelchair-friendly ramps, wide sidewalks without loose tiles or other obstacles, and crosswalks with sufficient time to cross.
 Kerkrade wants to be a city where everyone can participate and where no one is excluded.

 • The initiative contributes to the mobility transition and thus encourages less car use and more walking, cycling, and public transport use.